westonruter/async-script-load-listeners/README.md

 Specifically, the research I was doing in order to make the approach compatible with CSP.
 Ultimately, "[Script Loading Strategies](https://make.wordpress.org/core/2023/07/14/registering-scripts-with-async-and-defer-attributes-in-wordpress-6-3/)" landed without support for allowing `async`/`defer` scripts to have inline `after` scripts.
 When such inline scripts are present, the `async`/`defer` falls back to blocking.
 Trac ticket [#58632](https://core.trac.wordpress.org/ticket/58632) (Add support for 'async' and 'defer' loading to script that use inline scripts) was opened to continue considering this, but it was closed as `maybelater` given there [not being enough inline `after` scripts](https://core.trac.wordpress.org/ticket/58632#comment:3) for `async`/`defer` scripts to warrany the additional complexity for now.

 This repo contains that original research as well as citing some of my key relevant comments which are otherwise buried among hundreds of others.

+_(I haven't migrated all of the Glitches over to GitHub, but ping me if you want to see anything as I have them backed up.)_

 ## [Pull Request Comment](https://github.com/WordPress/wordpress-develop/pull/4391#issuecomment-1536869109)